circularfashion/cf-api/README.md

 If successful, the API will send an HTTP response `204`.

 ##  Update
-Specific endpoint, `DELETE` method.
+Specific endpoint, `PATCH` method.
 ```
 PATCH /<data_type>/<data_id>
 ```
 ### Payload
-JSON with the data fields that we want to update
+JSON with the data fields we want to update.
-For instance, to update the product name
+For instance, updating the product name:
 ```
 {
     "name": "New name"
 }
 ```

 > It is **not** possible to edit a child data through its parent endpoint.
-The direct endpoint for this needs to be used (eg, to update a variation name, go to `/products/<product_id>/variations/<variation_id>`).
+The direct endpoint for this needs to be used (e.g., to update a variation name, use `/products/<product_id>/variations/<variation_id>`).
+>
-> An exception is made on colours.
+> An exception is made on colours, as we're not really creating or updating existing colours but assigning existing colours to elements.

 ### Response
 If successful, `200` code and the updated data is returned.
-If not, should return a `400` error with information on what happened.
+Else, a `400` error with information on what happened is returned.

 # List of Endpoints